 If you’re looking for a drag-and-drop site builder, Tictail isn’t the best option.
 You can’t change the header of footer of your website the way you do this with Weebly or Wix.
 To do that, you have to get under the hood.
 Tictail has a decent feature set to help you set up a simple store.
 But it can’t compete with Shopify and Volusion which are more feature-heavy.

-With free hosting, bandwidth and nice template gallery, this is a nice start for any inexperienced user, who wants to establish reliable online retail presence and learn the way this should be done.
-At the same time, the system comes with limitations that do not allow using it for launching large international web stores with all the bells and whistles that modern eCommerce can offer.
-If this is right what you need, then there are more powerful solutions out there.
+With free hosting, bandwidth and nice template gallery, it ensured a pretty nice start for any inexperienced user, who wanted to establish reliable online retail presence and learn the way this should be done.
+At the same time, the system came with limitations that did not allow using it for launching large international web stores with all the bells and whistles that modern eCommerce can offer.
+Hopefully, Tictail functionality will become a worthy contribution to Shopify websites.